Hugh Grundy: The Zombies

-Argent wanted to form a band and Colin Blunstone and Paul Arnold joined in early 1961, while all five members were still at school.
+Argent wanted to form a band and Colin Blunstone and Paul Arnold joined Argent, Grundy, and Atkinson in early 1961, while all five members were still at school.
 Grundy's parents supported his interest in the band as a pastime, but encouraged him to enter banking; he remained with Barclays for around a year, as the band's reputation grew, at which stage his parents acknowledged the viability of a career in music.
 His mother helped to establish, and ran, the band's fan club.
 Arnold left not long afterwards and was replaced by Chris White.
 The band started life as the Mustangs, but after discovering other bands using the name, they changed it to the Zombies.
 After the band won a local contest, they recorded a demo as their prize.
 Argent's song "She's Not There" got them a recording contract with Decca.

-Later career

-The Zombies had several hits and continued to record but they broke up in December 1967, reportedly over management disagreements.
-After the band's break-up, Grundy went to work as an A&R man for Columbia Records.
-In the 1980s, Grundy also operated a horse-transport business in England and worked as a professional driver.
+An album, Begin Here (renamed to The Zombies when released in the US) would follow.
+They would appear on American television for the first time on January 12 1965, when they appeared on the first episode of Hullabaloo.

+The Zombies would have another chart-topper in 1964 with "Tell Her No".
+The group continued to record successfully, but disbanded in December 1967, reportedly over management disagreements.
+A second album was released in 1968 titled Odessey and Oracle, which featured the song "Time of the Season", one of the Zombies' most successful singles, along with "She’s Not There".

 In 1990, Blunstone, Grundy, and White briefly reunited as the Zombies with keyboardist and guitarist Sebastian Santa Maria to record the studio album New World (1991).
 To mark the 40th anniversary of the album Odessey and Oracle, the four surviving original members of the Zombies participated in a three-night series of concerts at London's Shepherd's Bush Empire Theatre between 7 and 9 March 2008.

 Together with the other three Zombies, Grundy performed a few songs when the band was inducted into the Rock and Roll Hall of Fame on 29 March, 2019.

+While Grundy is not a member of The Zombies’ current lineup, he has rejoined the group on several tours featuring the surviving original lineup between 2008 and 2019 to play Odessey and Oracle in its entirety.

+Later life

+After the band's break-up, Grundy went to work as an A&R man for Columbia Records.
+In the 1980s, Grundy also operated a horse-transport business in England and worked as a professional driver.